Toggle: English / Spanish

 The following tests may be done:

-If the infection is caught early, you will be given antibiotics.
-More likely, if an abscess has developed, it will need to be drained with a needle or by cutting it open.
+The infection can be treated with antibiotics if it is caught early.
+If an abscess has developed, it will need to be drained with a needle or by cutting it open.
 You will be given pain medicine before this is done.

 Call your health care provider right away if you have had tonsillitis and you develop symptoms of peritonsillar abscess.